-Of great importance to validity is the way examiners are identified and chosen, how they are trained, how they are evaluated, and then retained or dismissed.
-Additionally, we have several issues involving scoring.
-According to the Dental Examiner's Manual (CRDTS, 2017c), CRDTS examiners are required to calibrate before every examination, no matter how recently they may have examined.
+Of foremost importance to validity is the way examiners are identified and chosen, how they are trained, how they are evaluated, and then retained or dismissed.
+According to the Dental Examiner Manual (CRDTS, 2021b), CRDTS examiners are required to calibrate before every examination, no matter how recently they may have examined.